inasafe/inasafe/README.md

-The latest source code is available at [https://github.com/AIFDR/inasafe](https://github.com/AIFDR/inasafe), which contains modules for "risk" calculations, GIS functionality and functions for impact modelling.
+The latest source code is available at [https://github.com/AIFDR/inasafe](https://github.com/AIFDR/inasafe), which contains modules for risk calculations, GIS functionality and functions for impact modelling.